jamalhansen/personal-goals/README.md

 - [ ] Look into a game to explore and learn the file system
 - [ ] Update pg/reset.py to move new README into place
 - [ ] Update pg/reset.py to move checked items to the Accomplishments folder
+- [X] Setup repository for Python Thursday Text Adventure v2
-- [ ] Setup repository for Python Thursday Text Adventure v2
+- [ ] Setup initial issues for Python THursday Text Adventure v2

 ## Short Term Tasks
-- [ ] Prepare for Living Clojure reading group
+- [ ] Prepare for Living Clojure group

-## 2015 Goals
-- [ ] Submit a talk to Rails Conf 2016
-- [ ] Submit a talk to PyCon 2016

 ## 2016 Goals
 - [ ] Be kind